susanw1/zscript/docs/dev/dev-setup.md

 gcc (Ubuntu 9.4.0-1ubuntu1~20.04.1) 9.4.0
 ```

-This is used for building the native Zcode core libs and running tests on it.
+This is used for building the native Zscript core libs and running tests on it.
 The core code is a template header library, so dependent sub-projects
 pull in the sources.

 ### Eclipse (Optional)

-I use Eclipse for Zcode development.
+I use Eclipse for Zscript development.
 This is how it's set up:

 ```
 Eclipse IDE for Java Developers (includes Incubating components)